Small Business Insurance

 • Charge people a fee to transport goods in your vehicle

-• Haul heavy, work-related loads
+• Haul heavy, work-related loads, such as a dump truck

 • Tow a trailer used for business